Music connects you with who you are and where you’ve been.

 Every 6 minutes someone is diagnosed with dementia in Australia.
 There are currently 400,000 Australians living with dementia – this number is expected to more than double by 2050.

-Baptistcare’s Dementia Enrichment Project is delighted to launch the Baptistcare Music Connection Program for our aged care residents living with dementia.
+Baptistcare’s Dementia Enrichment Project is delighted to present the Baptistcare Music Connection Program for our aged care residents living with dementia.

 Through Baptistcare Music Connection, residents at our 11 facilities in metro Perth and regional WA will be able to listen to a collection of personalised music.
 Music has the potential to trigger special memories of people, places and events – with amazing results.
 For people living with cognitive or physical challenges, this means finding renewed meaning and connection in their lives through music.